abraunegg/onedrive/docs/advanced-usage.md

 docker run -it --name onedrive -v onedrive_conf_sharepoint_site50:/onedrive/conf -v "/use/full/local/path/no/tilda/SharePointSite50:/onedrive/data" driveone/onedrive:latest
 ```

-#### TIP
+> [!TIP]
-To avoid 're-authenticating' and 'authorising' each individual Docker container, if all the Docker containers are using the 'same' OneDrive credentials, you can re-use the 'refresh_token' from one Docker container to another by copying this file to the configuration Docker volume of each Docker container.
+> To avoid 're-authenticating' and 'authorising' each individual Docker container, if all the Docker containers are using the 'same' OneDrive credentials, you can re-use the 'refresh_token' from one Docker container to another by copying this file to the configuration Docker volume of each Docker container.

-If the account credentials are different .. you will need to re-authenticate each Docker container individually.
+> If the account credentials are different .. you will need to re-authenticate each Docker container individually.

 ## Configuring the client for use in dual-boot (Windows / Linux) situations
 When dual booting Windows and Linux, depending on the Windows OneDrive account configuration, the 'Files On-Demand' option may be enabled when running OneDrive within your Windows environment.